 Spring of 1865: On April 14 Lincoln, his wife Mary, and a few guests share a box stage left at Ford’s for a performance of Our American Cousin.
 John T. Ford’s brother, James, is left in charge of the theatre on this evening.
 During intermission, Lincoln’s bodyguard goes to the lobby bar for a drink but does not return for the start of Act 3.
 John Wilkes Booth enters Ford’s through a backstage door with the help of a stagehand and proceeds to Lincoln’s box.
 At around 10:15 p.m., during the beginning of Act 3 Scene 2, Booth aims his gun and shoots Lincoln in the back of the head by his left ear.
 Lincoln is rushed to the Petersen House across the street where he succumbs to his wounds early the next morning.
 Booth escapes until he is apprehended by authorities 12 days later.
 Photo of Ford's Theatre playbill by Carol Highsmith.

 Summer of 1865: Following Lincoln’s assassination, military guards are posted at the theatre and access is permitted only by a special pass from the Judge Advocate’s Office, War Department.
-John T. Ford receives official permission to re-open the theatre after the hanging of the conspirators occurs on July 7.
-On July 10, Ford premiere The Octoroon and sells more than 200 tickets for this performance.
+John T. Ford receives official permission to re-open the theatre after the hanging of the assassination conspirators occurs on July 7.
+On July 10, Ford plans to premiere The Octoroon and sells more than 200 tickets for this performance.
 Troops of soldiers are stationed at the entrance to the theatre to help avoid any issues that may arise.
 After receiving an anonymous letter threatening to burn the theatre down if it reopens as a place of amusement, Ford is forced to refund all patrons.
 Shortly thereafter, the theatre is taken over by the government and converted into a three-story office building.
 Ford is paid $1,500 per month for the lease of his theatre until Congress can purchase it from him.
-Photo of Ford's Theatre courtesy of The Library of Congress.
+Image of Ford's Theatre courtesy of the Library of Congress, LC-DIG-ppmsca-23872.

 1866: In July, after leasing the theatre for just over one year, Congress pays Ford $88,000 as a final settlement from the Treasury Department for the purchase of the structure.
 After the building is taken over, the Quartermaster General begins to convert the theatre into a fully functional three-story office building for use by the government.
 The building houses the Army Medical Museum, the Office of the Surgeon General and the War Department.